elmtree-askmo/cloudcannon-app/content/learn/education-studies/how-do-genotype-and-phenotype-differ-in-genetic-expression.md

 url: /learn/education-studies/questions/how-do-genotype-and-phenotype-differ-in-genetic-expression
 score: -1.0
 related_article1:
-    id: 167790
+    id: 167789
     title: >-
-        How is co-dominance exemplified in human blood types?
+        What is polygenic inheritance and how does it differ from Mendelian inheritance?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-is-codominance-exemplified-in-human-blood-types
+    url: /learn/education-studies/questions/what-is-polygenic-inheritance-and-how-does-it-differ-from-mendelian-inheritance
 related_article2:
-    id: 167806
+    id: 167796
     title: >-
-        How is genetic counseling used to assess risk and analyze family history?
+        What is the purpose of chi-square analysis in genetics?
-    subject: Education Studies
+    subject: Health Studies
-    url: /learn/education-studies/questions/how-is-genetic-counseling-used-to-assess-risk-and-analyze-family-history
+    url: /learn/health-studies/questions/what-is-the-purpose-of-chisquare-analysis-in-genetics
 related_article3:
-    id: 167799
+    id: 167796
     title: >-
-        What is the genetic basis of sickle cell disease and how does it provide a heterozygote advantage?
+        What is the purpose of chi-square analysis in genetics?
-    subject: Education Studies
+    subject: Health Studies
-    url: /learn/education-studies/questions/what-is-the-genetic-basis-of-sickle-cell-disease-and-how-does-it-provide-a-heterozygote-advantage
+    url: /learn/health-studies/questions/what-is-the-purpose-of-chisquare-analysis-in-genetics
 related_article4:
-    id: 167782
+    id: 167800
     title: >-
-        What is the difference between dominant and recessive traits in Mendelian inheritance?
+        How does the environment influence the phenotype of individuals with phenylketonuria?
-    subject: Education Studies
+    subject: Health Studies
-    url: /learn/education-studies/questions/what-is-the-difference-between-dominant-and-recessive-traits-in-mendelian-inheritance
+    url: /learn/health-studies/questions/how-does-the-environment-influence-the-phenotype-of-individuals-with-phenylketonuria
 related_article5:
-    id: 167793
+    id: 167796
     title: >-
-        Provide an example of incomplete dominance in flower color.
+        What is the purpose of chi-square analysis in genetics?
-    subject: Education Studies
+    subject: Biotechnology
-    url: /learn/education-studies/questions/provide-an-example-of-incomplete-dominance-in-flower-color
+    url: /learn/biotechnology/questions/what-is-the-purpose-of-chisquare-analysis-in-genetics
 ---

 &nbsp;